baluu17/steam-game-recommendation-system/README.md

 - Combined filters (e.g. “Action games under $10 with at least 500 positive ratings”)
 - Built-in **dataset explorer** to browse games, AppIDs and genres

+## 📂 Dataset Information

+This project originally uses the full Steam games dataset, which is **large (100MB+)** and not suitable for hosting directly on GitHub or deploying on Streamlit Cloud.
+To ensure smooth performance and easy reproducibility, this repository includes a **5,000-row sample** of the dataset.
+### Why a sample dataset?

+- GitHub does not allow files larger than 100MB
+- Streamlit Cloud fails or times out with very large datasets
+- TF-IDF vectorisation and similarity calculations become slow
+- A smaller dataset keeps the app fast, portable, and deployable

+If you have the full dataset, you can use it by changing:

+python
+load_and_preprocess_data("sample_steam.csv")
+to
+load_and_preprocess_data("steam.csv")

 ## 🧠 Tech stack

 - Python